PZiamanesh/eshop-modular-monolith-udemy-practice/README.md

-* Design and implement an app with modular monolithic architecture using .net
+* Design and implement an app with modular monolithic architecture using asp.net core

 * Credits: https://github.com/mehmetozkaya